 - 3/4 cup crumbled fresh goat cheese

-- 4. While the dough is chilling, cook the bacon in a saute pan or skillet until it is about halfway cooked.
-Remove the bacon to a plate lined with paper towel and set aside.
+- While the dough is chilling, cook the bacon in a sauté pan or skillet until it is about halfway cooked.
+Remove the bacon to a plate lined with a paper towel and set it aside.

-- 6. Preheat the oven to 375°F (190°C) with a rack in the second-lowest position.
+- Preheat the oven to 375°F (190°C) with a rack in the second-lowest position.
 On a nonstick baking mat or piece of parchment paper, roll the chilled dough into a rough circle about 1/8 inch thick and 14 to 16 inches in diameter.
-(The edges do not have to be smooth and neat.)
+(The edges don't have to be smooth and neat.)
 Lift the baking mat with the crust onto a cookie sheet.

 For something so simple, this dish is a true pleaser.
-Bright, rich flavors that complemented each other nicely.
+Bright, rich flavors complemented each other nicely.
 I felt like I should be sitting in a pub somewhere in the UK.
 This, with the recommended salad, makes a wonderful lunchtime meal.
-I was even able to lightly warm it up the following day with out ill effects.
+I was even able to lightly warm it up the following day without ill effects.